Functions#

 the step of the range

-- value_get_structure(value: Value) Structure #
+- value_get_structure(value: Value) Structure#

 Gets the contents of

-.- Parameters:
+value.- Parameters:

 value – a GValue initialized to GST_TYPE_STRUCTURE